userexperior-technologies/integration-guide/docs/cordova-ionic.md

    This API resumes the recording if it is paused.

+   `isRecording()` method returns the status of the SDK recording whether the SDK is active mode or in-active mode.
+The boolean value true indicates that the SDK is active and false indicates that the user is in-active.

+    ```
+    boolean isRecording()
+    ```

 ### 7. Opt In/ Opt Out

 UserExperior by default opts-in users for session recording.
 If you want to enable or disable recording, you can use our APIs optIn()/optOut():